Support in Adult Education and Training

 Our organisation offers mediation, counselling, the arts, and various forms of support.
 Within the support category, we provide adult education and training opportunities.
 Adult education is characterised as non-formal education aimed at individuals often aged 25 and above (Cilasun, et al., 2018).

-Offer of Support in Adult Education and training
+Offer of Support in Adult Education and Training

 Our educational support encompasses supervision, training, and tutoring, all situated within a comprehensive framework.
 Our approach to supervision is solution-focused (McGhee & Stark, 2021; Stark, et al., 2016).
 We integrate experiential environments with our observations to promote solutions to needs derived from shared reflections and discussions.